 Time commitment: The time needed to develop a shared vision will differ from school to school.
-Plan to dedicate 90 minutes to 3 hours to complete steps 1-3 of the activity below.
+Plan to dedicate at least one hour to steps 1-3 of the activity below.

 1. Gather Stakeholders

 It's recommended that schools include as many staff, families, students, out-of-school-time providers, and community partners as possible in creating a shared vision.
 However, it may be unrealistic to engage all these stakeholders at one time.
 Larger school communities may wish to hold several sessions or convene focus groups to get a wide variety of viewpoints.